gittool/llama.cpp/GLM4_MTP_IMPLEMENTATION.md

 - The block count is automatically adjusted when MTP layers are detected
 - Both standard GLM-4 and GLM-4 MoE models are supported
 - Visual components in GLM-4v models are ignored during conversion
+- **KV Cache**: MTP layers are properly excluded from KV cache processing
+- **Memory Safety**: MTP layer tensors are loaded but marked with TENSOR_SKIP flags
 - The implementation preserves backward compatibility with models without MTP layers

+## Testing

+After applying these changes, test with GLM-4.5-Air or other MTP-enabled GLM-4 models to ensure:
+1. Conversion completes without errors
+2. KV cache memory allocation is correct
+3. Inference runs without crashes
+4. Model outputs are coherent